-Starfish Plant, Starfish Cactus, Star Flower, Carrion Cactus, Carrion Flower, Toad Cactus, Toad Plant
+Carrion Cactus, Carrion Flower, Starfish Cactus, Star Flower, Starfish Plant, Toad Cactus, Toad Plant

-Stapelia variegata (basionym), Stapelia atrata, Stapelia ciliolulata, Stapelia clypeata, Stapelia hanburyana, Stapelia planiflora, Stapelia rugosa
+Stapelia atrata, Stapelia ciliolulata, Stapelia clypeata, Stapelia hanburyana, Stapelia planiflora, Stapelia rugosa, Stapelia variegata

 How to Grow and Care

-Soil should be well drained and rich in organic matter.
-It prefer a well-drained, sandy medium consisting of equal parts of washed river sand, potting soil and topsoil.
+Soil should be well-drained and rich in organic matter.
+It prefers a well-drained, sandy medium consisting of equal parts of washed river sand, potting soil, and topsoil.

-Try to emulate its natural habitat, placing it so that it is protected from the sun during the hottest part of the day.
-This plant prefer early morning or late afternoon sun.
-When grown as an ornamental plant in temperate zones it requires protection, as it does not tolerate freezing temperatures.
+Try to emulate its natural habitat, placing it to protect it from the sun during the hottest part of the day.
+This plant prefers the early morning or late afternoon sun.
+When grown as an ornamental plant in temperate zones, it requires protection, as it does not tolerate freezing temperatures.